lsst-tstn/tstn-010/index.rst

 repo/place where this data is stored.

 ..
 TODO::
-    DM has developed a way to do this, we should start this discussion.
-We might need a sample EFD set to go with the data as well.
+    DM has developed a way to do this, we should explore if this solution works for this case as well.
+    For test data used in unit tests DM uses git-lfs to store repositories that are set up as eups packages.
+    Another possible solution is Travis, which is useds to test the LSST EFD helper class.
+    Docker spins a temporary influxDB instance and loads test EFD data into it.
+A similar pattern could be loaded to test code that needs EFD data.

 The utilities will live in the `ts_observatory_control` repo with the Control Classes.